sgehly/svg-to-react-native-cli/README.md

 A command line utility that takes a svg image file and outputs a fully formatted stateless functional React Native component with `height` and `width` for props.
 With flags to toggle formatting and remove style attributes.

 ## To Use
-`npm install -g svg-to-react-naive-cli`
+`npm install -g svg-to-react-native-cli`

 ### One File

-`svg-to-react-native src/svg/images/logo Logo --output ./src/svg/components/`
+`svg-to-rn src/svg/images/logo Logo --output ./src/svg/components/`

 **NOTE**: image file must be in current working directory.
 Do not add the extension.
 If file is `image.svg`, then just enter `image` as the first argument.
 ComponentName will be the name of the sfc and filename with `.js` appended.